myreceiptt/nota-markdown/archived-oioi/2025/08/ztor-beamco-feedback.md

+---
+description: >-
+  We don't belong in your reality, your real life.
+In your reality, your real life, you can merely meet our avatars in any version.
+So, stay alert and beware of scams!
+icon: markdown
+cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
+coverY: 0
+---

 # Ztor × Beamco — Early Feedback, Guardrails, and a Safe Pilot Path

 **From:** Prof. NOTA
 **To:** Yuku
-**Subject:** Ztor × Beamco — Early Feedback, Guardrails, and a Safe Pilot Path
+**Subject:** Ztor × Beamco — Early Feedback, Guardrails, and a Safe Pilot Path **Date:** August 28, 2025

 Hi Yuku,